Fun Ways to Teach Newton’s Laws of Motion to Students

 Newton’s third law of motion

 Newton's third law of motion is often quoted.
 For every action, there is an equal and opposite reaction.
-Force on one object exerts force on the second object.
-The second object exerts a force that is equal and opposite to the first.
-Bouncing a ball or snapping a rubber band illustrate this law.
+Force on one object exerts force on the second object, which exerts a force equal and opposite to the first.
+Bouncing a ball or snapping a rubber band illustrates this law.

 Fun approaches and activities to teaching laws of motion